ftisiot/ftisiot-website/content/postgresqljson/load_data.md

 > **NOTE**: more info is available in the [PostgreSQL JSON functions documentation page](https://www.postgresql.org/docs/current/functions-json.html)

+A quick overview of the methods is available in the video, scroll further for the written examples.

+{{< youtube NgIdO4FkC_A >}}

 ## Load JSON data in PostgreSQL

 The load a JSON document in a `JSON` or `JSONB` column in PostgreSQL you need to include it as string.
 E.g. to include the following JSON: